Economic Impact of the Plant-based Products Industry

 Revitalizing Rural America

-The plant-based products industry brings jobs to small communities and contributes to economic and environmental quality-of-life improvements.
+The plant-based products industry brings jobs to small communities and contributes to economic quality-of-life improvements.
 Biorefineries and other industry facilities are frequently located near agricultural feedstocks in rural America, creating a need for everything from tradespersons to chemists and engineers.
 And, the growing ag bioeconomy offers new and expanding market options for farmers.

 We can bring manufacturing back to rural America — creating jobs in research and development, chemistry, and engineering for areas that have suffered economically.
 Not only that, the industry is based on our nation’s existing competitive strength in sustainable agriculture — supporting farmers — while helping solve some of our greatest environmental challenges in plastic pollution and greenhouse gas emissions.